-In this tutorial we will learn basic concepts of algorithm and it’s application.
+In this tutorial, we will learn basic concepts of algorithms and their application.
 We will also learn about Pseudo Code.

 Taking bath algorithm